mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 entrepreneurial Dr. Nafir was undiscerning in attracting his own clients the desperate and foolhardy, scientists short on funding, researchers with fringe theories, those looking for 'miracle' cures or scientists performing research either unsavory or illegal.
-Hopping from system- to-system for new 'marks', Nafir continues his career supplementing his own work with research stolen from others, making him a successful, prestigious scientist with a suspicious history.
+Hopping from system-to-system for new 'marks', Nafir continues his career supplementing his own work with research stolen from others, making him a successful, prestigious scientist with a suspicious history.